 *The creation of Adam, the first human-being;

-*The almost-sacrifice of Isaac, which was prevented by God’s angel and a ram;
+*The almost-sacrifice of Isaac, which was prevented by a ram and an angel;

 *The receipt of the Ten Commandments on Mount Sinai;

-*The tumbling of the walls of Jericho upon re-entering the Land of Israel, which was facilitated by the blowing of ram horns;
+*The tumbling of the walls of Jericho upon re-entering the Land of Israel, which was facilitated by the blowing of the Shofar;

-*Judge Gideon’s war against the Midianites, which featured the blowing of ram horns;
+*Judge Gideon’s war against the Midianites featured the blowing of the Shofar;

 *The reaffirmation of faith in God, the Creator (“In God We Trust”).

-*From despondency (the destruction of the two Jewish Temples and the resulting exiles) to fulfilled optimism (the Jewish ingathering to the Land of Israel);
+*From despondency (the destruction of the two Temples in Jerusalem and the resulting exiles) to fulfilled optimism (the ingathering to the Land of Israel);

-Wishing you a healthy, challenging and rewarding year
+Wishing you a healthy, challenging and fulfilling year